GeoscienceAustralia/wagl/docs/source/configuration.rst

    # The compression filter to use (internally the code defaults to use *lzf*)
    compression = lzf

-   # The y-axis tile size to be used for processing
-   y_tile = 100

    [AncillaryData]
    # These parameters determine the directory locations required for ancillary retrieval